 Summary of the good:

 Lots of profiles, easy enough rules to get into the game quickly, allows for easy tweaking of stats and rules.
-A lot of the special rules are very satisfying, such as the chariot crashes, slave market, appeal to the crowd, shooting rules etc. It does feel like a Gladiator game have no doubt.
+A lot of the special rules are very satisfying, such as the chariot crashes, slave market, appeal to the crowd, shooting rules etc. It does feel like

 And the chariot racing rules actually look like a lot of fun if you are into that sort of things.